 Stretch your budget by building your wardrobe around a few conservative foundation pieces.

-“Neutral pants and skirts are key to a versatile wardrobe and enable you to completely transform an outfit just by focusing on tops, blouses and jackets,” says money-saving expert Kendal Perez, a blogger for Hassle-Free Savings and marketing manager for Kinoli Inc.
+“Neutral pants and skirts are key to a versatile wardrobe and enable you to completely transform an outfit just by focusing on tops, blouses and jackets,” says money-saving expert Kendal Perez, a blogger for Hassle-Free Savings.

-Her mother-in-law, Connie Perez, who recently retired after teaching kindergarten for more than 30 years at Central Elementary School in Santa Clara, New Mexico, says she usually shopped for basic slacks in black, blue, brown and gray.
+Her mother-in-law, Connie Perez, who retired after teaching kindergarten for more than 30 years in New Mexico, says she usually shopped for basic slacks in black, blue, brown and gray.

 “I always aimed to have five pairs of pants so I could wear a different pair every day” with one of 10 to 15 different blouses, Connie Perez says.
 “For example, I may wear the same black pants every Monday, but I’d choose a different blouse to make the outfit look fresh.”